lsst-dm/dmtn-294/index.rst

 There might be some confusion with a Green Bank convention WCS, though, if we go with a single table with different columns for different image planes as well as the PSF; there's no way to mark which image columns the WCS applies to.

 The main problem with binary table layouts is compression support.
-The latest FITS standard does include (in section 10.3) a discussion of "tiled table compression", which seems like it'd be sufficient, as long as compressing one cell at a time is enough to get a good compression ratio (this is unclear).
+The latest FITS standard does include (in section 10.3) a discussion of "tiled table compression", which is limited to lossless compression algorithms, though the standard endorses the idea of extending this in the future.
-Unlike image tile compression, binary table tile compression doesn't support lossy compression algorithms or dithered quantization, but it would still be possible to do our own non-dithered quantization and use ``BZERO`` and ``BSCALE`` to record the transformation from integer back to floating-point.
+It might still be possible to do our own non-dithered quantization and use ``BZERO`` and ``BSCALE`` to record the transformation from integer back to floating-point, and external FITS readers that understand both the Green Bank convention and tiled table compression could reasonably be expected to interpret this as intended.
-The bigger problem is that there does not appear to be any implementations of it: there is no mention of it in either the CFITSIO or Astropy documentation (and even if an implementation does exist in, say, the Java ecosystem, we wouldn't be in a position to use it).
-While we've already discussed the fact that we'll probably need to implement some low-level FITS image tile compression code in order to do decompressed subimage reads with object stores anymore, the binary table compression situation is much more problematic:

-- tables are much more complicated than images;
-- we would have to implement writes ourselves, not just reads;
-- we would not have a reference implementation we could use for testing;
-- if the standard has not seen real use, we stand a good chance of discovering uncovered edge cases or other defects;
-- third-party FITS readers would definitely not be able to read our files, at least not without significant work.

-In fact, even without compression, the binary table layout would require writing our code just to solve the problem of subimage reads over object stores, since Astropy cannot do efficient table subset reads and CFITSIO cannot do object store reads.
+But this does not provide a way to do subtractive dithering (which we consider necessary for lossy compression) or a way to quantize more than one floating-point image-like column in a single table, unless they had the same quantization parameters (and our images and variances, at least, would not).

+Adopting a binary table layout would thus effectively mean any lossy-compressed columns we write would be unavailable to third-party FITS readers until and unless we could standardize some approach to quantization and get it implemented in other libraries.
+This seems doable given the positive language in the standard about that possibility, but not on a short timescale.

 Per-HDU Cells
 -------------